 What Is A Sinkhole And How Are They Caused?

 There are many reasons why a sinkhole is created in the ground, but here are some of the leading causes resulting in devastating sinkholes in that region (Panos, 2020).

-Water is the reason for 90 per cent of the sinkholes occurs in any area.
+Water is the reason for 90 percent of the sinkholes occur in any area.
 Here are some of the reasons given which will elaborate my opinion.

 Like gypsum rocks and limestone rocks, some of the rocks can be easily dissolved in water and made cavities in the rocks.
 It leads to the formation of sinkholes, and this process is known as weathering (Grape, n.d.).
 Water could be stored for few days to 100 and 1000 years, and when the limit ended, the soil collapses and a sinkhole is formed.

 It happens when rocks do not dissolve in water and create a layer of the rocks below the surface.
 But these rocks are minor and move from their place due to the flow of water and causes a sinkhole.
 Like in Guatemala in 2010, a triple story building dropped by a sinkhole and caused the death of 15 people.
 It all happened due to the weak layer of rocks under the ground (Research, n.d.).

 This situation is due to the flow of water movement above the ground.
 Due to water flow, the surface behind the land gets leaked and after that cause a sinkhole in that region.

 Due to human activities like explosions, industrial works and collapsing the surface due to mining, sinkholes are created, which causes the loss of hundreds of lives and buildings.

 It includes the natural causes of the formation of a sinkhole, the areas where limestone, clay or sand is the land’s inner surface.
 When an earthquake occurs, it causes these surface to collapse and causes sinkholes.